Morbid Angel: Reunion with Steve Tucker (2015–2022)

 In a February 2019 interview with Metal Wani, Tucker stated that Morbid Angel was planning to begin working on a new album that year: "I'm gonna actually start writing some new music, and I think Trey will probably start writing some new music.
 We'll probably do a couple of more tours throughout the year.
 We have some stuff that's being talked about now, but nothing concrete.
 It's that time.
 It's been a little bit over a year since the last album came out.
 I've kind of got the urge and desire myself to write some more music.
 So we'll start getting into that and continue doing shows."
 In March 2019, Morbid Angel appeared on the Adult Swim television series FishCenter Live.

 On September 27, 2019, it was made public that former Morbid Angel guitarist Richard Brunelle died on September 23 at age 55.
 The cause of death remains unknown.

 United States Tour of Terror and Apollo Theatre collapse (2023–present)

-In celebration of their 40th anniversary, Morbid Angel embarked on a five-week North American tour called the United States Tour of Terror 2023 in March–April 2023, featuring session drummer Charlie Koryn.
+In celebration of their 40th anniversary, Morbid Angel embarked on a five-week North American tour called the United States Tour of Terror in March–April 2023, featuring session drummer Charlie Koryn.
+Support acts on this tour included Revocation and Crypta.

 During the March 31, 2023, show in Belvidere, Illinois, the roof of the concert venue collapsed after it was struck by an EF1 tornado, resulting in the death of one concertgoer, and injuries to at least 40 others.

-Morbid Angel was originally scheduled to take part in the Devastation on the Nation tour, commencing on November 15, 2024, but was dropped off from the lineup due to unforeseen circumstances and was replaced by I Am Morbid.
+Morbid Angel was originally scheduled to take part in the Devastation on the Nation tour, commencing on November 15, 2024, but was dropped from the lineup due to unforeseen circumstances and was replaced by I Am Morbid.

+On July 13, 2026, original vocalist/drummer Mike Browning died at the age of 62.